 Thank you for your time.

 ♠ ♣ ♥ ♦

-J. S. Dewey is a short story writer, poet, editor, and English teacher living in Centreville, Maryland.
+J. S. Dewey is a short story writer, fair weather poet, Y.A. horror editor, and English teacher living in Centreville, Maryland.
 He holds an MA degree in Fiction from Johns Hopkins University.
-His short stories have been featured in Coffin Bell: A Journal of Dark Literature, Flash Fiction Magazine, and The Delmarva Review, among others.
-In June 2019, he edited and published Dead Awake: A Little Book of Horrors, a collection of YA horror stories written and illustrated by his students at Centreville Middle School.
-He’s currently working on completing his first collection of literary short stories.
+His short stories have been featured in YEMASSEE, Coffin Bell Journal, Flash Fiction Magazine, and The Delmarva Review, among others.
+He publishes Dead Awake Magazine and, in Fall of 2021, will be publishing his first collection of dark, humorous and fantastical stories, The Haunting of Halls Hill.
+You can read some of those pieces in the Published Works section.